dynamic-stall/aws-iam-credential-report/README.md

 <br>

 **BLUF:** This repo contains a script used to pull IAM user metrics from an AWS account and output it as a ```.csv``` file.
-The script first performs an _IAM Credential Report_ for username and password data (PW age, console/programmatic access, service last used, etc.), then pulls in group policy and attached user policy information per user.
-The user data is organized and cleaned using Bash and Python commands.
+The script first performs an _IAM Credential Report_ for username, password, and access key data (PW/key age, console/programmatic access, service last used, etc.), then pulls in group policy and attached user policy information per user.
+The user data is organized and cleaned using Bash and Python commands, respectively.

 <br>